tr1503/forum-backend/README.md

   * Models

-    Using Mongoose to define data structures and to operate the MongoDB.
+    Using Mongoose to define four models: admin, user, post and comment.
+The model comment will be refered by the model post.
 Using mongoose-unique-validator: for preventing duplicate usernames.

   * Views